Multiwinner Approval Rules as Apportionment Methods: The Apportionment Problem and Approval-Based Multiwinner Elections

-The literature on fair representation has identified a number of desirable properties of apportionment methods \citep{BaYo82a,Puke14a}.
-In this paper, we focus on properties requiring that the proportion of seats in the resulting apportionment should reflect, as close as possible, the proportion of the votes cast for respective parties.
+The literature on proportional representation has identified a number of desirable properties of apportionment methods \citep{BaYo82a,Puke14a}.
+Here, we focus on properties requiring that the proportion of seats in the resulting apportionment should reflect, as close as possible, the proportion of the votes cast for respective parties.

 \begin{definition} An apportionment method \emph{respects lower quota} if, for every instance $(v,h)$, each party $P_i$ gets at least $\lfloor \frac{v_i h}{v_+} \rfloor$ seats.
 An apportionment method \emph{respects quota} if each party $P_i$ gets either $\lfloor \frac{v_ih}{v_+} \rfloor$ or $\lceil \frac{v_ih}{v_+} \rceil$ seats. \end{definition}